Jolmberg/wmvpnc/README.md

 pid returned after a successful login.
 This is useful to test the VPN monitoring aspect of wmvpnc.

 tokensim.py can be used as a simple token generator.
-For password- less token generation run it with no flags to generate an incorrect token (12345678) or with the flag --correct to get the correct token (11111111).
+For password-less token generation run it with no flags to generate an incorrect token (12345678) or with the flag --correct to get the correct token (11111111).
 To simulate a token generator requiring a pin code, run it with the --token-pin flag.
-Any pin containing zero or more 9s is considered correct and will yield the 11111111 password Anything else will result in 12345678.
+Any pin containing only 9s is considered correct and will yield the 11111111 password.
+Anything else will result in 12345678.

 Use the --debug flag to get some helpful printouts during execution.
 But do note that any password you enter will be visible in the